Wesley1808/ServerCore/README.md

 	# (Default = false) Enables vertical range checks.
 By default, activation ranges only work horizontally.
 	# This can greatly improve performance on taller worlds, but might break a few very specific ai-based mobfarms.
 	use_vertical_range = false
+	# (Default = false) Skips 1/4th of entity ticks whilst not immune.
+	# This affects entities that are within the activation range, but not immune (for example by falling or being in water).
+	skip_non_immune = false
 	# (Default = true) Allows villagers to tick regardless of the activation range when panicking.
 	villager_tick_panic = true
 	# (Default = false) Allows villagers to tick regardless of the activation range.